eshan1799/Notion-Dictionary-API/README.md

 # Notion-Dictionary-API

 ## Description
 A webapp that seeks to automate some of the manual facets of creating a new Notion database.
-It uses Notion's new API and an open dictionary API to fetch definitions & synonyms of words and posts them to a notion vocabulary db.
+It uses Notion's new API, SDK and an open dictionary API to fetch definitions & synonyms of words and posts them to a notion vocabulary db.

 ## Instructions
 - ## Deployed Version